Btlegge2021/BrianLegge-Portfolio/index.md

 ---
 [Zion National Park Map](https://btlegge2021.github.io/ZionNP-Map/)
 <img src="images/ZNPHome.png?raw=true"/>
 <p>Project Map which was based off of Zion National Park data.
-Users can rate camp parks and submit dangerous animal sightings.</p>
+Users can rate camp parks and submit dangerous animal sightings.
+Created using leaflet to display, Carto to store databases, and PHP to submit reviews and animal sightings.</p>
 <P>Disclaimer: Some functionality on this map is not functional so it is compatible with hosting.
 Please view the project video to see how it works.</p>
 <a href="https://www.youtube.com/watch?v=dQNZipvgGHk">Project Video</a>
 <br>